FrostFlow13/denovo_assembly_pipeline/README.md

 echo 'export PATH="$PATH:$HOME/.local/bin"' >> $HOME/.bashrc
 ```

-If you are using a version of Nextflow differing from v24.10.5 [WAIT UNTIL VERSION INCORPORATING [THE CONDA FIX](https://github.com/nextflow-io/nextflow/pull/6010) IS OUT], you can temporarily switch to another version of Nextflow using the following (assuming you run into any compatibility issues):
+If you are using a version of Nextflow differing from v25.04.2, you can temporarily switch to another version of Nextflow using the following (assuming you run into any compatibility issues):
-`NXF_VER=24.10.5 nextflow [run/info/etc]` [WAIT UNTIL VERSION INCORPORATING [THE CONDA FIX](https://github.com/nextflow-io/nextflow/pull/6010) IS OUT]
+`NXF_VER=25.04.2 nextflow [run/info/etc]`

 The nice part about NXF_VER is that once you run it once, it won't have to download the dependencies again, making it fairly easy to run older versions if necessary.